-I've been in the mood to tell about my very first day of school.
+I've been in the mood to tell you about my very first day of school.

-Yes it was a very long time ago, but if you recall, the memory is connected to emotions, and I had some VERY strong emotions that day.
+Yes, it was a very long time ago, but if you recall, memories are connected to emotions, and I had some very strong emotions that day.

 My mother was a teacher, my dad was the Phys Ed director in my town, and my older sister went to school.
 I had to stay home with the babysitter while everyone else in my family went to school.
 Needless to say, I wanted to go to school just like everyone else in my world.